imagekit-developer/imagekit-ruby/README.md

 }
 ```

 You can create a carrierwave uploader in order to attach pictures to your database objects as their attributes.
-To upload images without designating them as database attributes, read the section on File Upload below.
+To upload images without designating them as database attributes, skip to [this section](https://github.com/imagekit-developer/imagekit-ruby#file-upload).
 ```bash
 rails g uploader <Uploading_attribute_name>
 # For example if you want to create uploader for Avatar attribute then use